npovejsil/Happiness-Life-Expectancy/README.md

 # data102---final-project

-Using data from the World Health Organization and the annual World Happiness Report we are making a predictor for developed and developing companies.
-This will be done using a bayesian hierarchical model.
+Using data from the World Health Organization and the annual World Happiness Report, we use a Bayesian hierarchical model to predictor for life expectancy and happiness based on whether or not a country is labelled as "developed" or "undeveloped."